scub45t3v3/Transformation/TEST.md

   .isTrue();
 ```

-should return true to numbers != 0.
+should return true for numbers != 0.

 ```js
 unit